 To meet CMMC Level 3, the company must meet more than 110 best practices based on NIST SP 800-172.

-All Level 3 companies are required to pass a government-led assessment every 3 years.
+All Level 3 companies are required to pass a government-led assessment every three years.

 When is CMMC certification required?

 The DoD is gradually transitioning from the NIST 800-171 mandate to CMMC.
-Per DFARS 252.204-7021, all new DoD contracts will require compliance with CMMC by October 1, 2025.
-Prior to October 1, 2025, the CMMC clause can be included in new contracts when approved by the DoD.
+Per DFARS 252.204-7021, all new DoD contracts must comply with CMMC by October 1, 2025.
+Before October 1, 2025, the CMMC clause can be included in new contracts when approved by the DoD.

 In Requests for Information (RFI) and Requests for Proposals (RFP), the DoD will specify the required CMMC level to which you need to meet.
 You need to be certified before contract award.